ricerodriguez/photoprysm/README.rst

 >>> user = photoprysm.User('username', 'password')
 >>> server_api = photoprysm.get_api_url('localhost:2342')

-You can either login with the :class:`User` or :class:`Client` handle and log out later...
+You can either login with the `User` or `Client` handle and log out later...

 >>> session = user.login(server_api)
 >>> # Do some stuff